NISH1001/NISH1001.github.io/_posts/2018-12-06-advent-of-code-2018-day-3.markdown

 **Part 1**
 When each claim has been seen, I simply find the locations in the **1000x1000** fabric matrix where value is greater than 1.
-This is done by using `np.where` function which returns the boolean values for every location fo the mentioned condition.
+This is done by using `np.where` function which returns the boolean values for every location for the mentioned condition.
 And finally, I take the sum of that which gives total number of overlapping regions.
 This makes "sense" since any increment that exceeds `1` is telling us that the region is being incremented by another claim (sub matrix).
 ```python